Observe. Learn. Contribute. Go beyond.

-The education fellow supports the implementation of school, community, training and audience enrichment programs.
-Duties include: scheduling and facilitating workshops, assisting both in-school and after-school classes and residencies, developing teacher and student curriculum guides, coordinating special events and assisting with the daily administrative needs of the Education Department.
+The engagement and education fellow supports the implementation of school, community, training and audience enrichment programs.
+Duties include: scheduling and facilitating workshops, assisting both in-school and after-school classes and residencies, developing teacher and student curriculum guides, coordinating special events and assisting with the daily administrative needs of the Engagement and Education Department.
 Successful candidates will have experience in both theatre and education.
 Occasional evening and weekend work is required.

 The graphic design fellow receives hands-on training in conceptualizing, creating and preparing pieces for print.
 The graphic design fellow supports the design team in various ways, including carrying out full projects ranging from newspaper ads to brochures to full-size posters.
 Knowledge of the Adobe Creative Suite, especially InDesign, Photoshop and Illustrator, on a Mac platform is mandatory; a portfolio and/or examples of work that demonstrate understanding of layout, typography, color and design are required.